-Like I mentioned a couple of weeks ago, we just bought a new refrigerator after 6 years of misery with our old side by side.
+Like I mentioned a couple of weeks ago in this spicy rosemary chocolate chip cookie post, we just bought a new refrigerator after 6 years of misery with our old side by side.

 I was even excited to re-organize (and throw away some funky looking food items hiding in the back for a few

 weeks months too long) the shelves as I put everything back in, it was kind of like a real life game of tetris.

 For now, I’m riding it’s brand new high.
 T

 hat might change when the credit card bill comes in though.

 So when I was just recently approached by LG to talk about how life’s good in the kitchen, I literally almost laughed out loud while reading the email because seriously, could the timing BE more perfect having just bought my brand new LG fridge?

 With a new fridge waiting for me downstairs, I woke up early the other morning and decided to make my own cereal.
 I get really giddy about homemade cereal because honestly, who would’ve thought it was so damn easy to make?!

 All these years of expensive boxed stuff (usually filled with crap nonetheless) and I could’ve made it on my own.